Learning Assistant Program

 Learning Assistants (LAs) are undergraduate students who are prepared to provide support for student learning in an interactive classroom environment.
 LAs can help facilitate active learning and collaborative instruction in lecture, recitation, studio, and/or lab.

 A list of courses supported by semester can be found by scrolling down below.
 To apply to be an LA, please click on “Join Our Team” in the upper right corner of the website to fill out the Tutoring and Academic Support common application.
+Faculty can apply for LA support here.

 Spring 2023 Courses Supported